Erin-TS/AgriConnect_St10258400_Erin_PROG7311/README.md

 5. Add the migration
    In Visual Studio:
    - Go to the **Tools > NugGet Package manager > NuGet package manager console
-   - In the console run the following commands:
+   - In the console run the following commands: run both if there are no migrations, however if there are migrations run the update command to ensure database gets created
    ```
    Add-Migration InitalCreate
    Update-database